nanomq/dds2mqtt/README.md

 Here we combine dds with mqtt.
 So DDS node can communicate with MQTT broker.

-FastDDS node <--local--> NanoSDK client <--network--> NanoMQ Broker
+DDS node <--local--> NanoSDK client <--network--> NanoMQ Broker

 ## Requires

-Select one of DDS backends.

-+ FastDDS version == 2.8.x
+Select cyclonedds as dds backend.

 + CycloneDDS version == 0.10.1